sagarrsharmaa/realtime-webscrapper/README.md

-this is a real time webscrapper which scrapes the data from links in real time with reat api and fast api not only this it displays the scrapped data via api call and on the display
+this is a real time webscrapper which scrapes the data from links in real time , not only this it displays the scrapped data via api call and on the display